zhuminjie/OpenSeesPyDoc/docs/nodeobj.rst

    .. attribute:: tag

+      A class attribute.
       The unique tag of the node object, which is same in python and in OpenSees.
+      You **can't** set a tag of node.

-   .. method:: crds()
+   .. attribute:: crds

+      A class attribute.
-      Return a list of nodal coordinates
+      A list of nodal coordinates.
+      You **can** both set and get it.

-   .. method:: disp()
+   .. attribute:: disp

+      A class attribute.
-      Return a list of nodal displacements
+      A list of nodal displacements
+      You **can** both set and get it.

-   .. method:: vel()
+   .. attribute:: vel

+      A class attribute.
-      Return a list of nodal velocities
+      A list of nodal velocities
+      You **can** both set and get it.

-   .. method:: accel()
+   .. attribute:: accel

+      A class attribute.
-      Return a list of nodal accelerations
+      A list of nodal accelerations
+      You **can** both set and get it.

-   .. method:: mass()
+   .. attribute:: mass

+      A class attribute.
-      Return a list of nodal mass
+      A list of nodal mass.
+      You **can** both set and get it.

-   .. method:: ndf()
+   .. attribute:: ndf

+      A class attribute.
-      Return the number of degrees of freedoms of the node
+      The number of degrees of freedoms of the node.
+      You **can't** set the ndf of a node.

    .. method:: remove()

+      A class method.
 Remove the corresponding OpenSees node object.

       .. note::

-	 The python node object is not removed, but any operation on the python node object will fail.
+	 The python :class:`node` object is not removed, but any operation on the python :class:`node` object will fail.

    .. method:: __str__()